Privacy Notice

 1. Visitors to our websites

-www.ccpscotland.org uses third-party cookies to measure use of the website including the number of visitors, how frequently pages are viewed, and the city and country of origin of users.
-This helps to determine what information is most popular and can influence future website content and development.
-The information collected will include IP Address, pages visited, browser type and operating system.
-The data gathered will not be used to identify any visitor to our website.
+The CCPS website uses third-party cookies to measure use of the website including number of visitors, how frequently pages are viewed, and the city and country of origin of users.
+This helps to determine what is popular and can influence future content and development.
+For this purpose, the CCPS uses Google Analytics to measure and analyse usage of the website.
+The information collected by the CCPS will include IP address, pages visited, browser type and operating system.

-To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit www.aboutcookies.org or www.allaboutcookies.org.
+To find out more about cookies visit www.aboutcookies.org or www.allaboutcookies.org.

 2. Email bulletins and alerts

 We collect your email address, name and subscription preferences when you sign up to receive email bulletins, alerts and news.
-We also track how our emails are used – for example whether you open them and which links you click on.
+We also track how our emails are used for instance the interaction that users have with them.

-If you’ve signed up for email alerts, you can unsubscribe or change your settings at any time by selecting the ‘unsubscribe’ link that appears in every email.
+If you have signed up for email alerts, you can unsubscribe or change your settings at any time by selecting the ‘unsubscribe’ link that appears in every email.
+Alternatively, you can email CCPS at info@ccpscotland.org to withdraw your consent.

 Once you have unsubscribed, your details will be deleted immediately from the system.

-We collect names and email addresses from responses we receive through Mailchimp surveys that we may circulate from time to time.
+We collect names and email addresses from responses we receive through survey and data collecting platforms that we may circulate from time to time.

 Email addresses may be used to send acknowledgements of receipt of response.
 They may also be used to contact you in the future in relation to the survey or consultation only if you give consent to be contacted.

-When you sign up for an event (either via an Eventbrite listing we have created or by directly emailing us) we will use your details for the following purposes:
+When you sign up for an event by means of any of our event management platforms we will use your details for the following purposes.

 • In some cases, we may use your contact information to inform you of future relevant events that you may wish to attend.
 We would only do this if you had indicated your acceptance of this when signing up to the event.